manaakiwhenua/nzsluc/classification-systems/nzlum/README.md

         2. **Ground water** – an area managed as an aquifer recharge zone.

         3. **Grazing native vegetation** – land uses based on grazing by domestic stock on native vegetation where there has been limited or no deliberate attempt at pasture modification.
 This captures high-country farming with domestic stock grazing on native vegetation where there has been limited or no deliberate attempt at pasture modification.
 Some change in species composition may have occurred.
-This is probably limited to South Island high-country farms.
-Verification (e.g. assessment of vegetation on grazed land) to assess the extent of modification is required.
-ALUM specifies this class when there is greater than 50% dominant native species, although this criterion needs to be confirmed as being appropriate in a New Zealand context.

         4. **Production from indigenous vegetation** – commercial production from retained (non-plantation) native forests and related activities on public and private land.
 This class includes wood production forestry on native timber without clearfelling, and other native forest production (non-sawlog or non-pulpwood production, including oil, wildflowers, firewood, fenceposts, and mānuka/kānuka honey).